ianderrington/genai/docs/Understanding/agents/rag.md

 * **Multi-Modal:** This approach is used for RAG on a substack that has many images of densely packed tables, graphs.
 [Here](https://github.com/langchain-ai/langchain/blob/master/cookbook/Multi_modal_RAG.ipynb) is an example implementation, and [Here](https://github.com/langchain-ai/langchain/blob/master/cookbook/Semi_structured_multi_modal_RAG_LLaMA2.ipynb) is one that works with private data.

 * **Semi-Structured:** This approach is used for RAG on documents with tables, which can be split using naive RAG text-splitting that does not explicitly preserve them.
 [Here](https://github.com/langchain-ai/langchain/blob/master/cookbook/Semi_Structured_RAG.ipynb) is an example implementation.

+## Evaluating and Comparing

+Because of the large number of manners of performing RAG, it is important to evaluate the quality of the implemented solution.

+??? code "[Rag Arena](https://github.com/mendableai/rag-arena) Provides interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses."

 ## Important references